opensourcepos/opensourcepos/README.md

 * Suppliers and Customers database
 * Multiuser with permission control
 * Receivings
-* Reporting on sales, orders, inventory status
 * Gift card
 * Rewards
 * Restaurant tables
 * Messaging (SMS)
 * Multilanguage
-* Selectable Boostrap based UI theme
+* Selectable Boostrap (Bootswatch) based UI theme
+* Mailchimp integration
+* reCAPTCHA to protect login page from brute force attacks
+* Reporting on sales, orders, inventory status

 The software is written in PHP language, it uses MySQL (or MariaDB) as data storage back-end and has a simple but intuitive user interface.

-The latest version 3.1.0 is a complete overhaul of the original software.
+The latest 3.x version is a complete overhaul of the original software.
 It is now based on Bootstrap 3.x using Bootswatch themes, and still uses CodeIgniter 3.x as framework.
 It also has improved functionality and security.

 Deployed to a Cloud it's a SaaS (Software as a Service) solution.

 License
 -------